pragmatictesters/Pragmatic-Learning-JMeter-Training/docs/Session5-Plan.md

 1. What is and Why of distributed testing
 2. Terminology used in distributed testing
 3. Configuring master and slaves
-4. Sharing properties, files in distributed environment
+4. Sharing properties, test dat files and APIs in distributed environment
 5. Running tests in distributed environment
     1. GUI cmode
     2. CLI mode